w3c/editing/docs/clipboard-pickling/explainer.md

 ## Considered alternatives

 ### Alternative Considered: unsanitized:true.
-Instead of providing a long list of formats, which requires repeating formats sites would like to be direct, sites could simply offer a `unsanitized: true` flag, and read or write all formats not supported by the Async Clipboard API as pickled formats.
+Instead of providing a long list of formats, which requires repeating formats sites would like to be unsanitized, sites could simply offer a `unsanitized: true` flag, and read or write all formats not supported by the Async Clipboard API as pickled formats.
 This would be a `ClipboardItemOption`, like `allowWithoutGesture`.

 That said, this would make it impossible to specify which `ClipboardItem`s should be unsanitized.
 When writing a `{unsanitized: true}` ClipboardItem, a site would have to write all sanitized payloads with their pickled equivalents, even if they only intended to use one unsanitized format, resulting in much longer time to write.
 Similarly, when reading, this would mean that all ClipboardItems must have all formats be unsanitized or not.